piermafrost/GEOCLIM5_sulf/README.md

     * 'standard': (default), standard check options.
     * 'debug': extra debugging options
     * 'optim': with optimization flags (and less debugging options, like traceback)
+* execut=...: sets the name of the created executable file.
+Default is 'geoclim.exe'
-* ncpath=...: States the path of the directory where the netCDF-Fortran library is installed.
-That directory must contain the sub-repertories lib/ and include/
+* NCPATH=...: States the path of the directory where the netCDF-Fortran library is installed.
+This assumes that the only needed options are "-I$NCPATH/lib", "-L$NCPATH/include" and "-lnetcdf -lnetcdff".
+If not, use NETCDF_FLAGS option.
-  By default, it is '/usr', but you may have installed your netCDF library elsewhere (/usr/local, /usr/local/netcdf, ...)
+By default, NCPATH is '/usr', but you may have installed your netCDF library elsewhere (/usr/local, /usr/local/netcdf, ...)
 It can be inquired with `nc-config --prefix`.
 The command `build_GEOCLIM` first tries this to get it.
-* execut=...: sets the name of the created executable file.
-Default is 'geoclim.exe'
+* NETCDF_FLAGS="...": Override the netCDF flags.
-* main_flags="...": Override the main compilation flags (all but "-I$ncpath/include -L$ncpath/lib -lnetcdf -lnetcdff").
+* main_flags="...": Override the main compilation flags (all but the netCDF flags).
   The variable 'MODE' becomes useless.
 Useful if you use a different compiler whose options are not configured in the Makefile.
 * FFLAGS="...": Override all compilation flags.
 The variables 'MODE' and 'ncpath' become useless.
 Useful if you use a different compiler whose options are not configured in the Makefile and who does not support "-I", "-L", "-lnetcdf" or